 In addition to help, you can use the GDB commands info and show to inquire about the state of your program, or the state of GDB itself.
 Each command supports many topics of inquiry; this manual introduces each of them in the appropriate context.
 The listings under info and under show in the Index point to all the sub-commands.
-See [Index], page 319.
+See [Index], page 337.

 - info This command (abbreviated i) is for describing the state of your program.
 For example, you can list the arguments given to your program with info args, list the registers currently in use with info registers, or list the breakpoints you have set with info breakpoints.
 You can get a complete list of the info sub-commands with help info. - set You can assign the result of an expression to an environment variable with set.
 For example, you can set the GDB prompt to a \$-sign with set prompt \$. - show In contrast to info, show is for describing the state of GDB itself.
 You can change most of the things you can show, by using the related command set; for example, you can control what number system is used for displays with set radix, or simply inquire which is currently in use with show radix.
+To display all the acttable parameters and their current values, you can use show version

 To display all the settable parameters and their current values, you can use show with no arguments; you may also use info set.
 Both commands produce the same display.